 What a Separation Agreement Can Include

-A separation agreement is a written contract between spouses that covers how assets, debts, maintenance, and child-related matters will be handled during and after a divorce or legal separation.
-Arizona law specifically encourages these agreements to promote amicable resolution.
-The agreement can address the disposition of any property owned by either spouse, maintenance for either party, and support, legal decision-making, and parenting time for children.
+A separation agreement is a written contract between spouses.
+It covers how assets, debts, maintenance, and child-related matters will be handled during and after a divorce or legal separation.
+A couple living in Arizona can use this process to resolve disputes without extended court involvement.
+The parties involved can address community property, child custody, child support, and spousal maintenance all in one document.

 To promote amicable settlement of disputes between parties to a marriage attendant on their separation or annulment or the dissolution of their marriage, the parties may enter into a written separation agreement containing provisions for disposition of any property owned by either of them, maintenance of either of them, and support, legal decision-making and parenting time of their children.

 A.R.S. § 25-317(A)One notable provision: the agreement can include a clause stating that its maintenance terms cannot be modified.
-This locks in the spousal support arrangement permanently, which can be a significant planning consideration for both parties.
+This locks in the spousal support arrangement permanently.
+For a legally separated couple considering reconciliation later, this is an important detail to understand before signing.

 How the Court Reviews the Agreement

 The court does not simply rubber-stamp whatever the parties agree to.
-It reviews the property and maintenance provisions to determine whether they are fair, considering the economic circumstances of both parties.
-If the court finds the agreement unfair, it can ask the parties to submit a revised version or make its own orders for property disposition and maintenance.
+It reviews the property and maintenance provisions to determine whether they are fair.
+The court considers the economic circumstances of both parties.
+If the court finds the agreement unfair, it can ask for a revised version or make its own orders.

 The terms of the separation agreement, except those providing for the support, legal decision-making and parenting time of children, are binding on the court unless it finds, after considering the economic circumstances of the parties and any other relevant evidence produced by the parties, on their own motion or on request of the court, that the separation agreement is unfair.